 Michael C. Robinson Prize for Historical Analysis

 A $500 cash award and a certificate, rewarding historical studies that contribute directly to the formation of public policy.
-This biennial prize will next be awarded in 2017.

 The National Council on Public History invites applications and nominations for the biennial Michael C. Robinson Prize for Historical Analysis.
 Dr. Robinson was a pioneering public works historian who tirelessly promoted historical research as a component of policy formation.
 He was associate editor, with Suellen Hoy, of the American Public Works Association’s bicentennial History of Public Works in the United States and wrote Water for the West: The Bureau of Reclamation, 1902-1977.
 Robinson served as research coordinator for the Public Works Historical Society, as the first historian of the Corps of Engineers Mississippi River Commission/Lower Mississippi Valley Division, and as the division’s Chief of Public Affairs until his death in 1998.